AminurRouf/people-location-api/README.md

 In designing the API, I've tried to use the <strong>SOLID</strong> design principles of object-oriented programming, which the programming langauge C# provides full support for.
 I've have tried to keep the classes specific to the task, implementing only interfaces that it needs and used inheritance only where appropiate.
 The aim of all this is to achieve as best as possible the Single Responsiblity Principle so that the software can deal with the ripple effects of possible future changes without over engineering it or catering for things not needed yet or possibly ever.

 One good side effect of adhering to these principles, is that the testability of the components improve and the boundaries of what needs to be tested are better defined.
 I've used xUnit and TDD to drive the design of the API, using the classic Arrange, Assert, Act formula.
 The mocking package Moq was used to mock external dependecies of the unit under test.
+More than 85% test code coverage was achieved.

 Another benefit is that should the need arise, to extend the API in the future so that it can deal with any city or any given distance, it would be fairly trivial to implement these extra conditions with minimal code changes and therefore limiting any potential side effects.
 The core business logic of the API is built in a reusable fashion and hopefully it should not need to change at all.